 The problem is, residential and commercial flooring are different.
 Residential flooring materials are designed for residential foot traffic and residential use, so the flooring products are typically not as heavy duty or as durable.

 Even if they have factory applied coatings, they aren’t as strong as those used on commercial products.
 The other key factor is foot traffic.
-There's no comparison between a home with a father, a mother and 2.5 kids and an office with a staff of 20 who sees 30 to 50 clients every day.
+There's no comparison between a home with and an office with a staff of 20 who sees 30 to 50 clients every day.
 They are completely different spaces that require different cleaning products.

 For example, many people use a product such as a Swiffer(R) at home.
 The wet version is designed to soak up liquid and dirt with a pad.
 As you squirt or dispense solution onto the floor, the SAP-infused pulp core in that pad soaks up that moisture as well as the dirt and leaves the surface fairly dry.